NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     --left-bathy-mask left_mask.tif --right-bathy-mask right_mask.tif \
     --refraction-index 1.34 --bathy-plane bathy_plane.txt             \
     run_bathy/run

-Note that we specified the two masks, the water index of refraction, and the water plane found before.
+Here we specified the two masks, the water index of refraction, and the water plane found before.

 See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.